kmccoy123/Flight-Delays/README.md

 # Things to do
-    * Change year and month to date-time format
+    * Change year and month to date-time format - done
-    * Combine year and month into one column
+    * Combine year and month into one column - done
     * Remove rows with missing values (no arrival flights)
     * Display # of delayed flights per carrier
     * Find carrier with most delays as a percentage of total flights
     * Find top 5 airports with most delays
     * Find top 5 carriers with least amount of delays
+    * Find delays per month

 Notes: